replicant1/SimpleNewsReader/README.md

 - Select `Github`.
 - In the resulting dialog, enter a Github repository URL of `https://github.com/replicant1/SimpleNewsReader`.

-To run the app you will need an AVD or real device that has at least Android API level 16 (4.1 JELLY BEAN).
+To run the app you will need an AVD or real device that has at least Android API level 16 (4.1 JELLY BEAN) and internet connectivity.

 ## Test Coverage